It's never too early! I put together some tips to help you make maximum sales/profits with your Amazon business this Xmas:

 1. If this is your first Q4 experience, you may have noticed that your sales haven't yet started to soar.
 That isn't unusual.
-While most of the corporate world divides the year into quarters starting in October, Amazon sellers consider November to January the "true" Q4.
+While most of the corporate world divides the year into quarters starting in October, Amazon sellers consider Nov., Dec. and Jan. the "true" Q4.
 In other words, don't be alarmed if your sales figures are still modest because the real rush has not yet begun.

-4. Revisit how you look at sales ranks and price during Q4 when considering inventory purchases.
+5. Revisit how you look at sales ranks and price during Q4 when considering inventory purchases.
 During the slower summer months, I might pass on an item ranked below 200,000 as too slow to be worth my while.
 During Q4, sales increase exponentially, and an item that barely moves the needle in August could be a hot seller in December when holiday shoppers start spending.
 If a toy or game that sells two units a month in the middle of summer starts selling twice a day for the holiday season, you need to have the inventory to fulfill demand.
-Before you source an item, see the sales rank and sales price history from this time last year with the free tool Keepa and/or CamelCamelCamel
+Before you source an item, see the sales rank and sales price history from this time last year with Keepa.

-7. Always strive to pay less for your inventory.
+8. Always strive to pay less for your inventory.
 One example is discounted gift cards.
 My favorite online discount gift card source is Raise.com.
 It's not your only option, though, so I encourage you to shop around to find a good fit for you.
 Buying discount gift cards to major retailers such as Target, Big Lots, Marshall's, Walmart and Walgreen's gives you more to invest in your inventory, which in turn leads to larger profits.
 For online purchases I also use eBates.com to get cash back, and Honey to automatically apply online coupon codes.
 (See more of my cost-cutting ideas here).

-8. Stock up on packing supplies and office materials.
+9. Stock up on packing supplies and office materials.
 You aren't discounting anything for the holiday season, and neither do shops that sell packing tape, address labels, shrink-wrap, age range labels, or any other essential supplies for toy and game sellers.
 Now is the time to get your packaging station organized and well stocked.
 I get a wide variety of Priority Mail boxes (even large ones) FREE at USPS.com, this packaging tape and these assorted poly bags from Amazon, my extra large/large boxes (to ship my inventory into Amazon) from my local Uhaul, and various small to medium boxes from Uline.

 May these tips and tactics lead you to a more profitable, successful and meaningful Q4 this year.
 If you have your own thoughts on what can make the holiday season more wonderful for all of us, I welcome your comments.
 Share with us how you plan to make this Q4 outstanding.